danielabar/meblog/src/markdown/you-can-have-multiple-browser-tabs.md

 ## Most Recent Tab

 Suppose you want to switch back to the `localhost` tab.
 This is a very common workflow toggling between localhost and several other tabs for research.
 Hit the Search Tabs shortcut again <kbd class="markdown-kbd">Cmd</kbd> + <kbd class="markdown-kbd">Shift</kbd> + <kbd class="markdown-kbd">A</kbd>.
 Notice now `localhost` is at the top.
-Chrome remembers the most recently used tab, figuring that's where you're most likely to want to go back to:
+Chrome remembers the most recently used tab, as that's where you're most likely to want to go back to:

 ![Multiple Browser Tabs Remember Previous](../images/multiple-browser-tabs-remember-previous.png "Multiple Browser Tabs Remember Previous")